- Play is 4 on 4 hockey with no goalies.

 - Only registered players and MPHC officials and volunteers are allowed on the rinks.

-- The consumption of alcohol at the tournament site is strictly prohibited, as mandated by State and Local regulations.
-(Alcohol will be served at the tournament social, which is held off site)
+- The consumption of alcohol at the tournament site must be confined to designated areas as mandated by State and Local regulations.

 - All players must wear helmets and hockey skates.
 Additional Protective equipment is strongly recommended.